nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 ## 10. Contact Form

-An easy and recommended way for contacting the NMaaS Team is through the Contact Form.
+An easy and recommended way for contacting the nmaas Team is through the Contact Form.

-The Contact Form is available on the About page along with the information about the versions of the NMaaS software.
+The Contact Form is available on the About page along with the information about the versions of the nmaas software.

 ![Contact form](./img/user-guide-s18.png)